zzzx1224/SingleSampleGeneralization-ICLR2022/pacs_code/README.md

 # Learning to Generalize across Domains on Single Test Samples
-Code for paper "Learning to Generalize across Domains on Single Test Samples" submitted to ICLR 2022 with paper ID: 3853.
+Code for paper "Learning to Generalize across Domains on Single Test Samples" published at ICLR 2022.

 ### Prerequisites
  - Python 3.7.9